Winter-r/Key/README.md

 # Key
-Key is a programming language in its early stages, being written in Typescript.
+Key is an early-stage Programming Language, written in Typescript.
+Inspired by C# and Typescript.

+# Plan
+The primary goal of Key is to create a general purpose, OOP (Object Oriented Programming) language, capable to create GUI applications and graphics rendering.

 # File Extension
 * *.ky

-# Keywords
+# Keywords *MORE TO COME*
 * `let`
 * `const`